 To be involved with a team with a common cause is energizing and fun...
 I loved the friendships I formed from last year's ride.
 Looking forward to sharing the ride this year with some returning team members.

 Bruce a retired physician and on the Hospice Board of Directors.
 His personal motto is slow and steady.
 He believes in the need for hospice services in our community.

 I am a horticulturist, an artist, a market gardener, and an outdoor enthusiast.

 Growing up in Campbell River I have had the opportunity to experience all of these things, and to meet and be mentored by two exceptional women - Sybil Andrews and Ann Haig-Brown.

 I studied with Sybil for 19 years and learned the art of drawing, painting, and printmaking.
 Ann Haig-Brown hired me as her gardener in 1986 and I continue to look after her garden to this day.

-The ride for Hospice this coming July wasn't really planned, but like many things, it's the unexpected that makes one take notice, like end of life issues.
-I've had several people in my life face coming to terms with this, and it's organizations like Hospice that help those facing end of life issues, and their families and friends.
+I've had several people in my life face coming to terms with this, and it's organizations like Hospice that help those facing end-of-life issues, and their families and friends.
 That's why in July I'll be riding with the Campbell River team to raise funds for this very important cause.

-Year 2 as a proud member of team Campbell River Soul Cyclers.
+Year 4 as a proud member of team Campbell River Soul Cyclers.
 My passion for supporting hospice society goes back years.
 Over the past 40 years, I have personally experienced the caring compassionate journey of end of life 3 times by different BC hospice societies, the most recent Yucalta here in Campbell River.
 Loved ones passed with dignity and respect.
 The support I received was second to none and I felt like I was part of a larger family.
-Due to a cycling accident I, unfortunately, can’t ride this year, however, will do anything I can to support my dedicated teammates.